chenglou/node-huxley/README.md

 Each task is an object.
 Only `name` and `url` are mandatory and `screenSize` is the only other option.
 It's a good idea to test only one component inside one `Huxleyfile`, but to separate each aspect of the component into its respective task.

 Start Selenium (see "Installation" above), it doesn't matter where.
-Now run `hux -r` (for a complete list of options, do `hux -h`) to start recording.
+Now run `hux -r` to start recording.
 The default Selenium browser is Firefox, **see FAQ if you're having trouble/want to use another browser.** Assuming Selenium started correctly, do the following:

 - Go to the terminal, press `enter` to record the initial state of the browser screen.
 - Go to browser, click on the text field and type 'Hello World'.